 - Stir in tomato paste until mixture is coated.

-- Pour chicken stock over the stop and mix well.
+- Pour chicken stock and diced tomatoes over the top and mix well.

 - Add in red wine and stir.